curtis-allan/Shad4Fasthtml/docs/md/progress_template.md

         id="progress-bar",
     )

-// For this example, we define a global variable to store the progress
-// value for demonstration purposes.
+# Define a global variable to store the progress value for demonstration purposes,
+# to keep track of the state between requests.
 progress = 0

-// Then, we can define our routes to handle the progress bar updates.
+# Define routes to handle the progress bar updates.
 @rt("/start")
 def post():
     global progress
     progress = 0
     return ProgressBar(progress)

 @rt("/progress")
 def get():
     global progress
+    # Simulate progress increments.
+In a real-world scenario,
+    # this would be based on actual task completion.
     progress += random.randint(1, 25)
     if progress >= 100:
         return Div(